MariaBraganca/MariaBraganca/README.md

 - 💿 the architecture of a complex database
 - 🧠 the problem solving behind coding as well as
 - 💻 the challenge of creating appealing and accessible design.

 My working experience as an architect combined with the technical knowledge acquired at the bootcamp, makes me suitable for both Front- and Backend tasks.<br>

 <strong>Fast Learner</strong> ⚡<br>
 Curiosity was always my motivation to keep on learning.
 Both, my
 - 🔟 year old subscription by lynda.com (now Linkedin Learning) and my
 - 📚extensive library at home
-classify me as a fast and passionate learner.<br>
+classify me as a fast and passionate learner.

 Yet, it was foremost through mentors and teamwork that I’ve grown personally and professionally.

 #